multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

 **Farms & Metastaking addresses management**

 The template SC stores the data for each farm or farm staking in a __SingleValueMapper__, having the address of that contract as the key for the storage mapper.
 For each __Farm__ or __Metastaking__ address, we save a __FarmState__ or a __MetastakingState__ respectively, each with its own specific variables.
 Please observe the fact that these management endpoints do not have the `#[only_owner]` adnotation, but instead restricts the possibility of being called in a custom way, so that it allows both the owner and some designated admins to manage these settings.
+For this template SC, we only allow the owner to add new farms, to underline the importance of having trustworthy admins (but this can be changed by updating only one line of code).

 ```rust
     #[derive(TypeAbi, TopEncode, TopDecode, Debug)]